libaiw/blogger/_posts/2015-02-15-Jekyll-Github-blog.md

   - Mine is from Ali cloud purchased website.
 You can also go to other places.
 Registered users, select the right domain name, payment (Alipay, more convenient).
 You then need to bind the domain name space, find the domain name server management business management.
   - Figure out seven cattle home.
 Free version of the currently good enough, put some pictures relatively easy
 - To install Jekyll "can also be used linux"on
-  - reference Windows:Jekyll install on Windows.After installation Jekyll.
+  - reference Windows:Jekyll install on Windows.
+After installation Jekyll.
 Open github client login.
 Before the establishment of the warehouse to the local clone.
-For example, I: dearLilian.github.io, clone to d: // lilian / down.
-We will see d: the emergence of // lilian / file under a folder named dearLilian.github.io.
 - Review and site statistics
   - First,website statistics, you need to Baidu statistics Google Analytics Registered account, and extract the corresponding id (for details of operation baidu or google) such as my baidu id is e572ae9801b3a18891f123796b889f77, google id to UA-88738012-1, later use.
 Second, it is the site of the comment management system,to say(I click to install) the registered account, set the domain name.
 For example, I was www.robotkang.duoshuo.com.
 That is to say the user name robotkang (will be used later) say has been linked to!
 Now used on this site is Valine comment system, details  https://valine.js.org/#/Reference:
 - select a blog template
    - for example, I chose baixinha blog template.
 If you like, you can download this down.can go my github.I fork on modifying the template for your blog
    - Aftertemplate above will download, unpack.
-And leopard pan.github.io-master inside the file copy to kangblog.github.io folder.
+And leopard pan.github.io-master inside the file copy to username.github.io folder.
 At this point, if you turn on Jekyll services, namely: command line mode input

 >jekyll serve